sushant097/100Days__DataScience/README.md

    - Adjusts learning rates adaptively, leading to faster and stable convergence.
    - The trajectory shows minimal oscillation compared to SGD.

-7. **Adam (Blue)**:
-   - Combines the advantages of Momentum and RMSprop, showing fast, smooth, and efficient convergence.
-   - The trajectory is direct, with minimal oscillation, highlighting its robustness in complex loss landscapes.

 ### **Key Insights from the Visualization**